-Warm Greetings from St. Michael's congregation |
+Warm Greetings from St. Michael's congregation

-Inclusive Church |
+Inclusive Church

-We intentionally welcome all persons, regardless of sexual orientation, gender, race, ethnicity, age, physical or mental capacity, education and socioeconomic or marital status.
 We are a community focused church with lots of group activities as well as times for worship.
 We strive to promote wellbeing for all people, hosting and supporting many organisations and clubs that use our building.
 We support many charities.
-We continually encourage meaningful opportunities for growth and service; and we provide sacred space for those who value the deeper things in life. |

 Public Services have now resumed at St Michael's.